EAAMO/conference2024/content/cfp/doctoral-consortium/index.md

 Decisions on the applications will be made by end of May 2024.

-Please contact [Juba Ziani](http://juba-ziani.com/), the doctoral consortium chair, if you have any questions.
+Please contact [Juba Ziani](http://juba-ziani.com/) or [Jessie Finocchiaro](https://www.jessiefin.com/), the doctoral consortium chairs, if you have any questions.